silverton-io/buz/README.md

 * [NATS](https://buz.dev/outputs/messageBus/nats)
 * ...and many more.

-You can send events to **one or more** destinations, so fanning events out to where they need to Bee is simple.
-As is using Buz to migrate from one system to another.
+You can send events to **one or more** destinations, so fanning them out to where they need to Bee is simple.
+As is using Buz to migrate from one destination system to another.

 ## Jsonschema-based validation